SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 ![268460626-334fd5f3-db94-4484-a822-eb73d9ec0b73](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/c3fda4d9-3232-41ba-bf1b-78688828b633)

-* After CTS run, my slack values are setup:12.97,Hold:0.23
-* Here my values are not violating
 * Since, the clock is propagated, from this stage, we do timing analysis with real clocks.
 From now post cts analysis is performed by Openroad within the OpenLane flow
 * We use the following command to execute CTS within OpenLane:
 ```